 Here are the 5 most common cases where dental veneers could be the treatment of choice:

-i) Intrinsic staining, which occurs on the inside of the tooth.
+It occurs on the inside of the tooth.

 2. Chipped or Broken Tooth